lino-framework/cg/docs/so.rst

     Introduces :term:`expert support` requests to the :term:`application carrier` and answers to callback questions.

-    Collaborates with the :term:`end users <end user>` in order to analyse their needs, and then explains to the :term:`application carrier` how to make or improve the application.
+    Communicates with the :term:`end users <end user>` in order to analyse their needs, and then explains to the :term:`application carrier` how to make or improve the application.